 You've probably been told that high thread counts equal better cotter sheets.
 But what is thread count?
 Well, it’s the number of threads per square inch of fabric, and it’s a metric that has been given hugely exaggerated importance in the world of bedding.

 What really matters, above a base level of threads to give the fabric a tight weave – typically 2-300 - is the quality of the yarn as opposed to the quantity of the threads.
 Cotton, being a natural fibre, comes in many lengths.
-Always look for long staple cotton, which is derived from the Gossypium barbadense species of cotton plant, and yields extra-long, silky fibres.
+Avoid short staple cotton, instead looking for long staple cotton, which is derived from the Gossypium barbadense species of cotton plant, and yields extra-long, silky fibres which makes a soft and durable sheet.
 This is the single most important factor in determining the feel and quality of your bedding.

 Single Ply Yarns